 Myth #10.
 Barna and Viola don’t believe in any kind of church leadership.

 Truth: We believe very strongly in leadership.
 Almost half of Reimagining Church is dedicated to the subject.
 However, we believe that the hierarchical form of leadership and the concept of a single, CEO-type leader in the house of God is unbiblical and contrary to Divine life.
 And Jesus Himself taught directly against it.
 In Pagan Christianity, we trace where this form of leadership came from and how it became absorbed by Christians.

 Four Closing Points

 1. Pagan Christianity is not a stand-alone book.
 It’s only the deconstructive, first part.
 If someone reads it, they’ve only heard the first half of the argument.
 Reimagining Church is the constructive sequel and gives the second half.
 It discusses the issue of contextualization and culture in detail.
 Both books go together.
 One is not complete without the other.

 2. Neither “Pagan” nor “Reimagining” are my most important books.
-I regard my most important to be From Eternity to Here and Jesus Manifesto.
-Those two books present the motivation and grand theme that stands behind all my other work.
+I regard my most important to be God’s Favorite Place on Earth, From Eternity to Here and Jesus Manifesto.
+Those books present the motivation and grand theme that stands behind all my other work.